-Students must also meet individually with supervisors at term end (during the intern's last week of individual supervision) to discuss steps taken towards goals set at mid-term, to form goals for the next internship term (based on the "formative intervention plan" sections, and to receive supervisor summative SCOR evaluation.
+Students must also meet individually with supervisors at term end (during individual supervision the last week of January 2024) to discuss steps taken towards goals set at mid-term, to form goals for the next internship term (based on the "formative intervention plan" sections, and to receive supervisor summative SCOR evaluation.
 (In this case, summative evaluation involves consideration of the outcome of goals designated during mid-term formative evaluations.)

 At the end of term evaluation, it is expected that all students will receive a "3 (Meets Expectations)" or above on each SCOR item.
-This score reflects your development as compared to what is expected of graduating internship students.
+This score reflects your development as compared to what is expected of students entering their last semester of internship.
 For each item score below "3", two points are deducted from the grade for this assignment.
 (For example, a student who receives "3" or above on all SCOR items will get 100 pts for this assignment; while a student who receives a score of "2" or below on two items will receive 96 pts for this assignment).

-Students who receive scores lower than "Meets Expectations" on any SCOR items on the final SCOR assessment in Internship-3 will be at risk of failing the internship course, based on evaluation by the Practicum and Internship Coordinator, Elizabeth Pennock.
-If any SCOR items are rated at a level "1, Below Expectations" on the final SCOR evaluation in Internship-3, that student's ability to graduate from the RTS MAC program will be in question and subject to the decision of the MAC Student Review Committee and RTS leadership (in keeping with RTS due process guidelines).
+Students who receive scores lower than "Meets Expectations" on any SCOR items on the Final SCOR assessment in Internship-2, will be asked to meet with the Practicum and Internship Coordinator (Elizabeth Pennock) to develop a plan to address areas of concern.
+If any SCOR items are rated at a level "1, Below Expectations" on the final SCOR evaluation in Internship-2, that student's continuance in the RTS MAC program will be in question and subject to the decision of the MAC Student Review Committee and RTS leadership (in keeping with RTS due process guidelines).